 When you buy Fair Trade products you only spend a little bit of extra money on those products.
 But that little bit of extra money that guarantees a fair wage to the artisan or craftspeople who make those items adds up to massive amounts of money that is used to fund huge change.
 More than 4 billion dollars are spent on Fair Trade products yearly.

 That’s because the premiums that you pay on Fair Trade items go directly to the person that made the product, not to the shareholders of some giant global corporation.
 Your money is not paying for some executive’s private jet or fancy home.
 It’s putting food on the table for the family of a craftsman.
 It’s funding a public school in a developing community.
-It’s giving a woman the money she needs to leave her abusive husband and feed her kids.
+It’s giving a woman the money she needs to leave her abusive husband and feed her children.
 It’s promoting growth and independence in communities around the world.
 It’s also helping the environment.
 The crafters and artists who create these products are not pouring chemicals into river or creating massive environmental damage with huge factories.
-They are using locally made and sustainably produced materials to create beautiful fair trade products that are very high quality and will last.
+They are using locally made and sustainably produced materials to create beautiful fairtrade products that are very high quality and will last.

 It changes communities